 But where can one find this type of intelligent luxury in its most purest form?

 We have searched high and low for the answers and have found a perfect example right under our noses.

 The Cayuga Collection has been leading the way for sustainable travel in Central America for more than 15 years.
 It didn’t jump onboard when came into style; it paved the way for it.

 Cayuga’s nine luxury eco-lodges and hotels are some of our favorites in the region.
-Tucked away in the most isolated corners of Costa Rica, Panama, and Nicaragua, each hotel is committed to protecting and preserving the communities and ecosystems surrounding it.
+Tucked away in the most isolated corners of Costa Rica, Panama, and Nicaragua.
+Additionally, each property remains committed to protecting and preserving the communities and ecosystems surrounding it.

 We had the chance to experience many of the Cayuga Collection’s conservation practices firsthand in Costa Rica this year.
 What we saw went well beyond green technology and organic food.
 We discovered intelligent luxury at its most refined and a paradise found for today’s environmentally conscious traveler.